-Dual diagnosis rehab takes place in a center that helps treat alcohol cravings, develop coping strategies and prevents relapse, but also requires trained professionals who can simultaneously treat schizophrenia.
-The professionals at dual diagnosis treatment centers have the experience and training necessary to tell the subtle differences between alcohol use disorder symptoms and schizophrenia symptoms and have the knowledge to determine the correct treatments and therapies.
+Dual diagnosis rehab allows patients to receive treatment for alcohol cravings and develop coping skills for relapse prevention.
+The professionals at dual diagnosis treatment centers have the experience and training necessary to tell the difference between AUD and schizophrenia symptoms.
+They also know how to determine the correct treatments and therapies for these conditions.

 Our Recovery Advocates are ready to answer your questions about addiction treatment and help you start your recovery.